ezra451/sample-ai-policy/README.md

 ## AI Policy Document: Employee Guidelines for Cloud-Hosted AI Tools

 ### 1. Introduction
-- This AI policy outlines our organization's guidelines for employees who want to use cloud-hosted AI tools and services, such as ChatGPT, ChatSeed, Midjourney, and Anthropic's Web Service (AI Services).
+- This AI policy outlines our organization's guidelines for employees engaging in the use and development of AI tools and services, in specific those which are hosted outside Sysmex America, Inc. such as OpenAI, Midjourney,  (AI Services).
 We intend to take a risk based approach to the use and governance of AI and related systems.
 Employees must understand how and when to use these tools responsibly to avoid any misuse or violations of this policy.

 ### 2. Definitions
 - AI Services: